| An Essay on

 the purpose of the study determine the structure of the list of

+elementary headings.
 Only a usefulness criterion enables us to say, for example,

 whether or not we should break down cars in a product list by colour.
 It all